 You’ll need to have some general education and science prerequisites.
 But once those are fulfilled, The Citadel’s evening BSN program is tailor-made for adults like you.
 With students ranging in age from 20 to the mid-40s, staff and faculty are dedicated to guiding students through the college experience.
 “Sometimes people need a little help, because navigating the whole college system is complicated,” Dr. Joseph says.

 If you have the head and the heart for nursing and are finally ready to pursue it, The Citadel can help.
-Contact the Swain Department of Nursing at 843-953-1852, or visit http://citadel.edu/nursingatnight for more information.
-Submit your application before the early decision deadline on October 1.
-This early decision is for our next incoming cohort of evening nursing students, which begins May 2019.
+Contact the Swain Department of Nursing at 843-953-1852, or visit the evening BSN website for more information.